AllenInstitute/skeleton_keys/README.md

 This package supports the skeletal analysis of morphologies.

+We recommend installing this on Linux or Mac via conda.
+We aren't generally currently supporting Windows, though there are some scripts which may work and be useful on that platform.
+This is because we are utilized fenics-dolphix which is not available on Windows.

 Installation instructions
 =========================

-clone source
-navigate to source directory

-setup a conda environment with the proper requirements and activate it
+clone the repo, setup a conda environment with the proper requirements and activate it

+    git clone git@github.com:AllenInstitute/skeleton_keys.git
+    cd skeleton_keys
     conda create -n ENV_NAME -f environment.yml
     conda activate ENV_NAME